TosbackCgusBridge-Bot/CGUs-versions/Myoffers/Privacy Policy.md

-Contents

 Introduction

-Collection of your personal information

-Use of your personal information

-General disclosure of personal information

-Sponsored questionnaires and co-branded sites

-Managing your personal information

-Deregistration and un-subscribing from emails

-Security and storage of your personal information

-Use of Cookies

-Changes to this privacy statement

-Contact information

-Introduction

 This privacy statement covers the site http://www.myoffers.co.uk.
 Because this Web site wants to demonstrate its commitment to your privacy, it has agreed to disclose its information practices.
 If you have questions or concerns regarding this statement, you should first contact Ivan Southall.

 MyOffers takes your privacy seriously and takes every reasonable precaution to safeguard the personal information you supply to it.

-MyOffers recognizes that your privacy and the protection of your personal information is important to you, this statement discloses how MyOffers helps to protect your personal information while using the MyOffers Web Site http://www.myoffers.co.uk.

-MyOffers.co.uk is owned by MyOffers Limited a company registered in England under no 03895253.
-MyOffers Limited is owned by Interactive Prospect Targeting Limited also a company registered in England under no. 6688128.
-MyOffers Limited is registered under the Data Protection Act 1998 under registration number Z4685005 and Interactive Prospect Targeting Limited is also registered under the Data Protection Act 1998 under registration number Z1608267.
+MyOffers.co.uk is owned by MyOffers Limited a company registered in England under no. 6688128.
+MyOffers Limited is registered under the Data Protection Act 1998 under registration number Z4685005.
 The information you provide is safeguarded under the terms of that Act.
 To find out more information about the data protection act please visit http://www.informationcommissioner.gov.uk

-Collection of your personal information
+Collection of your Personal Information

 You may enter MyOffers prize draws without registering with MyOffers.co.uk by following the instructions at http://www.myoffers.co.uk/prize\_draw\_rules.aspx